eakopyan/SwarmPy_Simulator/README.md

 2. Type `set-executionpolicy unrestricted`
 3. Re-launch your activation script.

-All needed packages are listed in the `.\virtual_environment\packages.txt` file.
+All needed packages are listed in the `requirements.txt` file.
 To install them, type on the VS Code terminal:

-`python.exe -m pip install -r .\virtual_environment\packages.txt`
+`python.exe -m pip install -r requirements.txt`